 Where could they get such land from?

-They attempted to lease in the land around the indigo factory, and evict the peasants from the area.
+They attempted to lease the land around the indigo factory and evict the peasants from the area.
 But this always led to conflicts and tension.

 Indigo on the land of ryots

-Under the ryoti system, the planters forced the ryots to sign a contract, an agreement (satta).
-At times they pressurized the village headmen to sign the contract on behalf of the ryots.
+Under the ryoti system, the planters forced the ryots to sign a contract, an agreement (Satta).
+At times they pressured the village headmen to sign the contract on behalf of the ryots.
 Those who signed the contract got cash advances from the planters at low rates of interest to produce indigo.

 But the loan committed the ryot to cultivate indigo on at least 25 percent of the area under his holding.
 The planter provided the seed and the drill, while the cultivators prepared the soil, sowed the seed, and looked after the crop.